tom-wolfe/dice-typescript/README.md

 #### Dice Expression Syntax

-The dice rolling syntax is based on the same system used by Roll20, a detailed explanation of which can be found on the [Roll20 Wiki](https://wiki.roll20.net/Dice_Reference#Roll20_Dice_Specification).
+The dice rolling syntax is based on the system used by Roll20, a detailed explanation of which can be found on the [Roll20 Wiki](https://wiki.roll20.net/Dice_Reference#Roll20_Dice_Specification).

 ## Installing Dependencies